A rigorous introduction to linear models: Gaussian Process from Zero-Mean Prior Model

 \subsection{Further Extension, Generalized Gaussian Process}

-From the idea of the generalized linear model in Section~\ref{section:generalizedLM} (p.~\pageref{section:generalizedLM}), we could set a different noise variance value for each observation.
-Suppose the noise covariance matrix now is $\sigma^2\bLambda$ where $\bLambda$ is a diagonal matrix.
-Then the marginal distribution of test outputs $\bg_\ast$ is
+Building upon the concept of the generalized least squares introduced in Section~\ref{section:generalizedLS}, we can now assign different noise variances to individual observations.
+Specifically, suppose the noise covariance matrix takes the form $\sigma^2\bLambda$, where $\bLambda$ is a diagonal matrix.
+This allows each observation to have its own noise level, which is particularly useful when dealing with heteroscedastic (non-constant variance) data.
+Under this assumption, the marginal distribution of the test outputs $\bgast$ becomes:

-Apparently, the noise covariance should not be dependent on the input matrix $\bX$.
-Otherwise, we will not be able to use the kernel trick.
+It's important to note that the noise covariance should not depend on the input matrix $\bX$.
+Otherwise, the kernel trick---which allows us to work implicitly in high-dimensional feature spaces---would no longer be applicable.

-\begin{examp2} For a data set with input being the house area and output being the rent of the house.
-We use cross-validation to select the parameters in the Gaussian kernel.
+\begin{example} We consider a dataset where the input variable represents the area of a house, and the output variable corresponds to its monthly rent.
+To determine the optimal parameters of the Gaussian kernel, we use cross-validation (CV).

-In Figure~\ref{fig:gphalfandall}, the red dots are the training inputs, the blue line is the MAP estimator via GP regressor and the shaded area are the ones with a confidence interval of 95\%.
+In Figure~\ref{fig:gphalfandall}, the red dots represent the training inputs, the blue line signifies the MAP estimate via a GP regressor, and the shaded region indicates the 95\% confidence interval.

-In Figure~\ref{fig:gpall}, we use all the data.
-While in Figure~\ref{fig:gphalf}, we only use the data with house areas smaller than 100 $m^2$.
-We can see the estimator does not predict well when the house area is larger than 100 $m^2$.
+In Figure~\ref{fig:gpall}, the GP regressor is trained using the full dataset.
+In contrast, Figure~\ref{fig:gphalf} shows results when only data points corresponding to houses smaller than 100 $m^2$ are used for training.
+As expected, the model performs poorly when extrapolating beyond 100 $m^2$, indicating that the estimator trained on limited data cannot generalize well to unseen regions of the input space.

-In Figure~\ref{fig:gphalfandall-rds}, we use all the data to predict and we draw four random realizations from the posterior as shown in orange lines.
-Thus we can have a further taste of what the \textbf{distribution over functions} means.
+Figure~\ref{fig:gphalfandall-rds} displays four random function realizations (shown by orange lines) drawn from the posterior distribution using the full dataset.
+These realizations help illustrate the concept of a distribution over functions, which is central to understanding Gaussian processes.

-In Figure~\ref{fig:gphalfandall-repeat}, we repeat the data set once, twice, three times, and four times to see if the number of data sets matter.
-The yellow line is the predictor by OLS.
-We find that the estimate from OLS does not change because it is exactly the same data set.
-To see this, suppose the OLS estimator for data without repeating is given by
+In Figure~\ref{fig:gphalfandall-repeat}, we investigate how increasing the size of the dataset by repetition affects the predictions.
+Specifically, we repeat the dataset once, twice, three times, and four times.
+The yellow line in each plot represents the prediction made by ordinary least squares (OLS) regression.
+Interestingly, the OLS estimate remains unchanged regardless of how many times the data is repeated.
+To see why, suppose the original OLS estimate is given by: